Tim Willits: Career

 Willits has stated in numerous interviews that he was inspired to make video games when he downloaded a shareware version of Doom.
 He played the first room of E1M1, thinking that was the entire demo, then, discovering a door that led the player to the other rooms.
 It was that moment when the door opened that Willits decided he wanted to make video games.
 He joined id Software in 1995 after impressing the owners and development team with Doom levels he forged in his spare time and distributed free over the Internet.
 Willits has worked on Strife, The Ultimate Doom, Quake, Quake II, Quake III Arena, Quake III: Team Arena and Doom 3.

 Willits was lead designer on Doom 3, and executive producer on Quake 4.

-He was the creative director on Rage and Quake Live.
+He was also the creative director on Rage and Quake Live, as well as the game director on the arena shooter, Quake Champions.

-Willits was referenced in the Doom movie as Dr. Willits.

 Willits was the only id Software employee to attend every single QuakeCon event since its inception in 1996 until his departure from id in 2019, something of which he is proud.

-Willits was leading as game director on the arena shooter, Quake Champions.

 On July 18, 2019, Willits announced he would leave id Software after serving for 24 years.
 He is now the chief creative officer at Saber Interactive.

+Willits was referenced in the Doom movie as Dr. Willits.